qBioTurin/SIR/ReadME.md

     model.generation(net_fname = "./Net/SIR_generalFN.PNPRO",
                      transitions_fname = "./Cpp/transition.cpp")

+#### General transition

+With the new expansion of the GreatMod modeling framework it is now possible to associate the firing delay of the transitions not only to the exponential distribution, but also to general distribution.
+An example can be seen in the image below.

+To define a transition as *general* simply place it in the gui and select the type general from the drop-down menu.
+Now you must associate a general distribution from the ones avaiable in the tool, that are:

+- Uniform (representated inside the GUI like Uniform[a,b])
+- Binomial (representated inside the GUI like Binomial[a,b])
+- Gamma (representated inside the GUI like Earlang[a,b])
+- Dirac (representated inside the GUI like I[a])
+- Truncated exponential (representated inside the GUI like TruncatedExp[a])

 ### Sensitivity analysis

 The second step is represented by the sensitivity analysis, in which the